 Garmin calls it a screen, in plural, but it's really just a screen.
 We have four data on it, but we can only change the first two, the two on the bottom line being fixed (total training time and total distance).
 The other two you can configure, being able to choose from a fairly high number of metrics

 You can also set up time or distance alerts, for example to receive a warning that you have been swimming for 30 minutes or if you have already completed your 1500m session.

 Once you have everything set up, it's time to soak.
 To start the activity, simply press the right Start button, as indicated on the screen.

 And from that point on, the touch screen will stop working - you'll only be able to interact with the physical buttons.
 Actually, you'll only need the right button, because the left one keeps the same function of always turning the light on and off, which I doubt you'll be using, unless you're swimming at night in the middle of the sea.

 When you want to end an interval, simply right-click on it, and the screen will change to a black background to let you know you're in that mode, and present you with details of the interval you've just completed.

-When you're ready to resume activity, you must right-click again and a new interval will begin.
-These cuts will also be recorded in the FIT file that will be synchronized with Garmin Connect, and you can later access the intervals separately so you can check how you've been at each one.
-If you're like me, you'll be moving between "sorry" and "really bad".
+When you are ready to resume the activity, press the right button again and a new interval will start.
+These breaks will also be recorded in the FIT file that will be synchronized with Garmin Connect, and you can later access the intervals separately so you can check how you did on each one.
+If you're like me, you'll be somewhere between "pitiful" and "downright bad".